WHAT'S ON IN PARIS

 Salon du Chocolat

 Chocoholics will love this event!
-The festival is a celebration of chocolate with
+The salon is a celebration of chocolate with

 demonstrations by top chefs, special treats for children and a fashion show of